alexsaker/rust-webframeworks-test/README.md

 # Rust Server Frameworks

-The aim of this repo was be experiment using the Rust language the monorepo style.
+The aim of this repo was to experiment Rust web frameworks using cargo workspaces.

 ---